ESP32 — ESP-IDF v6

 Open Command Palette → ESP-IDF: Open ESP-IDF Installation Manager

-This opens EIM's interface inside VS Code where you can:
+This launches EIM inside VS Code where you can:

 • Install additional ESP-IDF versions